meteor/meteor/docs/source/commandline.md

 ```

-it will generate the following code in ``/imports/api``
+It will generate the following code in ``/imports/api``
 ![Screenshot 2022-11-09 at 11 28 29](https://user-images.githubusercontent.com/70247653/200856551-71c100f5-8714-4b34-9678-4f08780dcc8b.png)

-that will have the following code:
+That will have the following code:

 <h3 id="meteorgenerate-collection.js">collection.js</h3>